 (ntot = 4075, ntrain = 3701, ntest = 374)

-It is convenient to check that the test set is globally well represented by the training set, for instance using projection of the test in a PCA score space built from the training observations
+It is convenient to check that the test set is well represented or not by the training set.
+A first look can for instance be made by projecting the test spectra in a PCA score space built from the training spectra.

 summ(y, Y.test)